fabioalmeida100/git_clone_batch/README.md

-# Clone git repos shell
+# Clone git repos Shell/Powershell

+## Introduction

+This is a simple Shell/Powershell script to clone git repos from github or gitlab.

 ## Usage